aperdomo/app-template/README.md

 - A service layer that is using Laravel 11.x
   - is using Apache as a web server.
+- A frontend layer using React.
-  - contains a front end that is using a framework TBD, but using Vite to orchestrate builds.
+  - is using Vite as a frontend build tool.
 - A MySQL database.

 In other words, a LAMP stack.